brianhouse/mixcheck/README.md

 python3 main.py mix.wav --limit 60          # first minute only
 ```

-Needs `numpy`, `scipy`, `soundfile`, `matplotlib`.

 ## The model

-- **The target is a tilt**, in dB per octave, referenced to 1 kHz.
-Default
+**The target is a tilt**, ie, a straight line across spectral energy, in dB per octave.
-  `-1.0`.
 Everything is measured as **deviation from it**: positive is excess
   energy, negative is a deficit.
-- **Third-octave band *energy*, not density.** Pink noise has equal energy per
-  octave, so it reads flat on this axis — which is what makes a tilt target
-  meaningful.
-Comparing band *densities* across different bandwidths adds a
-  spurious 3 dB/octave and is the easy mistake here.
-- **Below the working floor (40 Hz) nothing is scored.** A near-empty band
-  produces a huge ratio to target that means nothing.
-The plot shades it.
+Negative slope is more bass than treble, positive the other way around.

 ## The plot

-`*_spectrum.png` shows deviation, not correction.
+`*_spectrum.png` shows deviation.
 A deficit is a trough, an
 excess is a peak, and red intensity tracks distance from target in either
 direction.
 Direction is carried by position relative to the zero line, so
-colour is doing one job — magnitude — rather than two.
+colour is magnitude.
 This is deliberately the inverse of what a corrective EQ would draw.
-Reading a
-correction curve invites you to apply it; reading a deviation curve tells you
-what the mix is doing and leaves the decision separate.
-Not everything missing
-should be boosted — if a band is empty, EQ raises noise and leakage, and the
-answer is a source.

 `*_timeline.png` shows per-band level over the arrangement with detected
 section changes marked.
 This is what catches an element entering and pushing